T«toki

 Moderate watering during establishment.

-Understanding the specific growing requirements ensures successful cultivation.
+This section details the soil, water, light, and climate preferences for cultivation. ensures successful cultivation.
 This plant adapts well to various conditions once established.

 Uses & Significance